About the Smart City Innovation Lab at Católica-Lisbon

 Venturely was created due to the lack of methodological tools for digital transformation, sustainable, and smart city business model as well as of expert guidance through the business modeling process in the online domain.

-Venturely is a project developed solely by the Smart City Innovation Lab.
+Venturely is a project developed solely by the Digital+Sustainable Innovation Lab.

 The DTx Digital Transformation CoLab aims to address the new paradigms in products, services, and human machine interface and the consequent changes in industry and society, fostering collaborative research and technological development between multidisciplinary academic knowledge and a wide range of industrial competences.
 DTx projects will address digitalization in product design, systems development and manufacturing solutions, and will be selected according to the CoLab technological roadmaps and the partners challenges.

 The DTx CoLab is a non-profit organization with 18 participating entities, including three universities and 13 companies.
-SCIL will mainly contribute with knowledge on Business Models applied to the prospective projects.
+DSIL will mainly contribute with knowledge on Business Models applied to the prospective projects.

 DIANA – Digital Intelligent Assistant for Nursing Applications supports caregivers while improving the life and safety of the elderly and impaired by providing novel solutions for action and behavior recognition using AI-powered 3D sensors.
 It will provide assistance in numerous complex tasks such as monitoring the safety of patients 24/7, controlling walks at night, responding to alarms from existing sensors, supporting activities of daily living, monitoring health trends of patients, and visualizing this data.